-3) should not otherwise be a source of danger whilst driving.
+3) not otherwise be a source of danger whilst driving.

 In addition "The liability to seizures arising from a cause other than epilepsy" is a prescribed disability.
-An individual suffering a solitary seizure must normally satisfy the above regulations, except where a solitary seizure occurs in relation to alcohol/drug or substance misuse (see Chapter 5).
 In addition, someone with a structural intracranial lesion who has an increased risk of seizures will not be able to drive vehicles of this group until the risk of a seizure has fallen to no greater than 2% per annum, the level recommended by the Panel, which permits compliance with the regulations.